About The GIVE Center

-The GIVE Center was started in the fall of 1997, by Kendall M. Stiles with the help of a student, Ms. Kate Van Cantfort.
-These two ladies recognized the desire of many Georgia College students to volunteer in their community, and it was for this reason that they created The GIVE Center.
-When it began, in the fall of 1997, The GIVE Center did not actually have a center.
-It did not even an office.
-The GIVE Center was started out of one single red basket.
-In the fall of 2001, out of that red basket, The GIVE Center had grown into an actual center with several offices and over 15 student coordinated programs.
-This move proved to be a vital point in the center's history, and during the next four years the center would grow to over 50 student-coordinated programs.
+The GIVE Center was started in the fall of 1997, by Kendall M. Stiles with the help of a student, Kate Van Cantfort.
+These two recognized the desire of many Georgia College students to volunteer in their community, for this reason that they created The GIVE Center.
+When it began The GIVE Center started out of a single red basket.
+By the fall of 2001 The GIVE Center, had grown into a center with several offices and over fifteen student coordinated programs.
+This move proved to be vital in the center's history.
+During the next four years the center would grow to over fifty student-coordinated programs.

-Kendall, as the director, solely operated the center until its ninth year when Paul F. Sedor II was hired as the center's first Assistant Director in the fall of 2005.
-Paul, a 2005 Georgia College graduate, assisted The GIVE Center in utilizing new forms of technology which helped the center to better serve their students and agencies.
-In addition to this, the center developed a stronger collaboration with the Community Action Team for Service (CATS) which has created additional volunteer opportunities for our campus.
+In the fall of 2005 Paul F. Sedor II was hired as the center's first Assistant Director.
+As a recent Georgia College graduate, Paul assisted The GIVE Center in using new forms of technology to help better serve students and agencies.
+In addition, the center developed a stronger collaboration with the Community Action Team for Service (CATS) which has created additional volunteer opportunities for our campus.
 Through this collaboration, our students were able to benefit from shared resources and bridge the gap between Student Affairs and Academic Affairs.

-The addition of Paul and the collaboration with CATS has helped take The GIVE Center to the next level, enabling Georgia College to offer over 90 student coordinated programs and serving over 3,000 student volunteers.
-Through more personal contact with individual volunteers and organizations, The GIVE Center was able to track over 25,000 certified volunteer hours during the 2005-2006 academic year.
+In the current year Georgia College offers over 90 student coordinated programs and serves over 3,000 student volunteers.
+Through personal contact with individual volunteers and organizations, The GIVE Center was able to track over 50,000 certified volunteer hours during the 2011-2012 academic year.